HenkT28/Programming_For_Data_Analysis_Project/README.md

 ## Installing Cmder, VS Code and Ananconda (which includes NumPy, Jupyter)

-To answer these four tasks, I installed and used a number of different software packages:
+To answer these four questions, I installed and used a number of different software packages:

 * Anaconda Distribution